 If ever a car has built its brand, it's this one, Fiat's 500.
 In fact, it's done so twice.
 First at its original launch back in 1957.
 And more recently with this modern era version, first launched in 2008.
 Ever since, it's been a money-spinner for the Italian brand, who've never stopped trying to improve it.
-We got quite a wide-ranging package of updates in early 2014 that added a more powerful 105bhp TwinAir petrol unit to the line-up and gave buyers of more expensive versions the company's 'UConnect' infotainment technology.
+We got quite a wide-ranging package of updates in early 2014 that gave buyers of more expensive versions the company's 'UConnect' infotainment technology.

-Now those UConnect systems have been rolled out across the range as part of a wider-ranging update that also brings us a slightly smarter look and a more extensive range of personalisation options.
+Now those UConnect systems have been rolled out across the range and there's a more extensive range of personalisation options.
 It all means that on paper at least, this car remains a strong proposition.
 The small, fashionable citycar segment though, has changed substantially since this model's original launch.
 Does this Fiat still have what it takes to compete?
 Let's find out.

-Fiat promise improvements to both ride and handling for this revised 500, though this will probably be of limited interest to the car's urban-minded audience.
-The petrol engine range is pretty familiar from before, which means that the entry level option is still a 1.2-litre naturally aspirated four cylinder petrol unit with 69PS.
+In recent times, Fiat has tried to improve both the ride and handling of this 500, though this will probably be of limited interest to the car's urban-minded audience.
+The petrol engine range is pretty familiar from before, which means that the entry level option is still a 1.2-litre naturally aspirated four cylinder petrol unit with 69hp.
 Cars fitted with this engine now receive bigger brakes to help safety and get the option of an 'Eco' package.
-Spend a little more and you can choose one of the two far more modern and efficient 'TwinAir' two cylinder turbocharged petrol powerplants, with either 85PS or 105PS.
-There's a 95bhp 1.3-litre MultiJet engine option if you want it.
+Spend a little more and you can choose the far more modern and efficient 'TwinAir' two cylinder turbocharged petrol powerplant, which puts out 85hp.
 Plus, as before, there are potent 1.4-litre turbo petrol Abarth models on offer for hot hatch fans.